CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 baseline/12/10000       1127 us         1127 us          617
 ```

 At first, increasing the range of our random numbers by 10x only increases execution time by ~2x (from 30us to 74us).
-However, increasing the range by another 10x increases execution time by ~4.5x (from 74us to 340us), then by ~3.3x (from 340us to 1127us).
+However, increasing the range by another 10x increases execution time by ~4.5x (from 74us to 340us), then by an additional ~3.3x (from 340us to 1127us) when the range is extended by another factor of 10.

-This means that between our most narrow (0-10) and widest (0-10000) distributions of data, our execution time increases by ~37x!
+Between our most narrow (0-10) and widest (0-10000) distributions of data, our execution time differs by ~37x to process the same number of elements (2^12)!

 ## Unordered Set

-While there's nothing we can do about the increasing size of `v_in`, we may be able to decrease the time it takes to figure out if a value is duplicate.
+While there is nothing we can do about the increasing size of `v_in`, we may be able to decrease the time it takes to determine if a value is duplicate.
 Instead of using a `std::vector<int>` to store our output elements, we can use an `unordered_set<int>`.

-The `unordered_set` is a set of unique objects of type `key` (where `key` is an `int` in this case), where each object is stored in a bucket according its hash value.
+The `unordered_set` is a set of unique objects of type `key` (where `key` is an `int` in this example), where each object is stored in a bucket according its hash value.

-The benefit of this approach is that we can change the `std::find` of `v_out` to an `insert` into our `unordered_set` (where the duplicate values simply override each other because they go to the same bucket).
+The benefit of this data structure is that we can change the `std::find` of our input value in `v_out` to an `insert` into our `unordered_set` (where the duplicate values simply overwrite each other).
 Unlike `std::find` which has a linear time complexity, `insert` has constant time complexity (the cost of hashing the object).

 We can implement this as follows: